Describe your responsibilities as Regional Landscaping Operations Manager.

 Is there a project you’re particularly proud of?

-Last year in Mobile we experienced two hurricanes in close succession, and they hadn’t experienced any in the last five years.
+A few years ago in Mobile we experienced two hurricanes in close succession, and they hadn’t experienced any in the last five years.
 Medxcel landscaping demonstrated a different approach to storm recovery than the hospital system had experienced in the past.
 Of course, hospitals never close, but it’s our goal to get things in the hospital “open” and back to normal as quickly as possible, even after a category three or four storm.
 After a big hurricane we had all our office buildings open within 24 hours and the grounds were completely cleaned up within one week.
 We worked round the clock.
 The local team worked days, and we brought in leaders and others from other regions to work at night, people came in from all over the country.
 The hospital still talks about it; they had never experienced that kind of service prior to Medxcel.
 It used to take at least two to four weeks for the campuses to get cleaned up in the past, we did it in less than seven days.
 It’s such a blessing the way Medxcel comes together in times of need; it’s all about helping each other out and serving our customers and their patients.

 What would you tell someone considering a career with Medxcel?